jmcastagnetto/coursera-data-products-july2015/rpres-predict-child-height/predicting-child-height.md

 ***

-The child's height is moderately correlated with the father, mother and midparent's heights.
+The child's height is moderately correlated with the father's, mother's and midparent's heights.

 Considering the sample distributions of heights by gender, we observe a distinct difference, so the